10 Tips for Taking the Best Care of Your Pearls

 Pearls are a timeless adornment which have been worn for thousands of years by men and women.
 At one time, in Europe, only the rich could wear pearls.
 Today, anyone, young or old, can wear pearls for nearly any occasion.
 Take a look around.
 You will see pearls with the ubiquitous little black dress, but they look just as fabulous with a pair of vintage styled jeans.

 Pearls can be purchased as naturally grown, cultured or faux (a nice word for fake).
 They are found mollusks in the sea or in riverbeds.
 For some lucky diners, they have even turned up on dinner plates on occasion.

 One way to tell if a pearl is a product of nature is to gently rub them across your teeth.
 They should feel gritty because of the many layers of nacre that is deposited over time.
 Not so with glass.
-The test is not an infallible test, but it is very reliable.
-I've tried the comparison test with my own pearls and it and it works.
+The test is not an infallible, but it is usually reliable.
+I've tried the comparison test with my own pearls and it and it has worked for me.

-First and foremost, pearls should be worn often.
-As a soft gem, they should never be stored with other gems because the hardness of other gems and metals will scratch and scar them.
+They should never be stored with other gems because the hardness of other gems and metals will scratch and scar them.
 Instead, store them separately, preferably laying flat in the jewelry box.

 4. When traveling with your pearls, store them alone in a soft jewelry pouch .